MewX/mewx.github.io/_posts/2017-04-06-build-remote-compiling-server.md

 After this, I can see the public key.
 Then, copy/append them into uni's shared server, in this file: `~/.ssh/authorized_keys`. **(Note: the key only has one line)**

-Now, I can access that server without entering passwork any more.
+Now, I can access that server without entering password any more.

 ## Automatic process